pplulee/uom_autocheckin/README_en.md

 The program is optimized to analyse time difference and adjust itself, no need to change manually

-After completing all check-ins in present day, a timed task will be automatically set to 12:00AM in the next day, so that the program can continue execution afterwards.
+After completing all check-ins in present day, a scheduled task will be automatically set to 12:00AM in the next day, so that the program can continue execution afterwards.

 ## Frequently asked question